sdtemple/isweep/README.md

     - More for TOPMed or UKBB-like sequence datasets
   - Not extended to cloud computing

+The chromosome numbers in genetic maps should match the chromosome numbers in VCFs.

+The genetic maps should be tab-separated.

 ## Running the procedure:

 This is the overall procedure.
 You will see more details for each step in workflow/some-pipeline/README.md files.